UK vs India Clothing Manufacturing: Full Breakdown

 When India Is the Right Manufacturing Choice

-India is not the automatic answer to high UK unit costs.
+India isn’t the automatic answer to high UK unit costs.
 It suits a specific combination of product, volume, and planning capability.

 India makes commercial sense when: